 More surefire methods for WY bettors include PayPal, credit and debit cards, bank transfers, and PayNearMe, among others.

-Becoming more familiar with the bet types available in Wyoming will help you build your knowledge and potentially your bankroll, too.
+Becoming more familiar with the bet types available on Wyoming betting sites will help you build your knowledge and potentially your bankroll, too.

-Settling your winning wagers is a thrill, but processing times vary by the sportsbook.
+Settling your winning wagers is a thrill, but processing times vary depending on the Wyoming sports betting sites you frequent.
 It is not uncommon for account withdrawals to take longer than deposits.
 There's always the prospect of additional fees for withdrawals, too.

-American odds are the default option for displaying betting odds across the U.S., and Wyoming is no different.
+American odds are the default option for displaying betting odds across the U.S., and Wyoming sports betting sites are no different.

 Favorites are identified by the minus (-) sign, whereas underdogs get classified by the plus (+) sign.
 The number you see next to favorites shows the quantity of cash you’ll have to submit to win $100.
 In this instance, -140 odds show you that $140 is what it costs for the chance to turn a $100 in profit.

 Underdog odds highlight the opposite side of the coin.
 The number next to the plus (+) sign denotes the amount you would win if you submit a successful $100 wager.
 In this case, +130 odds indicate a $100 bet would net you $130 in winnings.